acsellers/ragel-go-examples/README.md

 * Atoi - Convert an integer in a string to an int64
 * Atof - Convert a float in a string to a float64
 * HexDecode - Convert a hex string into an int64
+* Comma - Separate a string into values like a csv

 ## Licensing